evgenyneu/evgenii.com/app/blog/_posts/2014-05-31-how-to-earn-legit-backlinks.md

 ## Citation is almost as good

-If people can not provide a link to you simple citation will also be useful.
+Simple citation will also be useful in case people can not provide a link to you.